fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> What are your rules as a software engineer/ programmer on how NOT to write crappy code?

-> I’m an integration analyst, and work a lot in business process automation and REST services.
-All of my solutions work, but I’m always scared there’s a better way to do them.
-How do seasoned software engineer’s stay up to date with the evolving tech?

 > I mismanaged my relationships at work; how should I answer 'why are you looking for another job?'

-> Is it important to have a mentor while learning programming?

-> What 3 factors do you believe determines whether a software engineer will have a successful career or not?

 > I want to quit my job and plan to open own software company.
 I want to know how to get new software project for my company?